D123aniel/comp423-course-notes/docs/tutorial/go-setup.md

 ' ' '

 ### Admonitions
 Admonitions are known as "call-outs", as they allow the addition of side content without ruining the structure of the main content.
 To begin, paste the following source code directly into your 'mkdocs.yml' file.

+!!! tip "Tip"
+  Admonitions are extremely useful in adding notes, tips, warnings, cautions, etc!

 ``` yaml
 markdown_extensions: